uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ## Scenario

 I log into SocialDistribution.
-I see my stream which is filled with posts that have arrived in my inbox combined with public posts that my node knows about.
+I see my stream which is filled with entries that have arrived in my inbox combined with public entries that my node knows about.
 I browse them and I click like on anything by my friend Steph who is on another node.

-When I click like, my node sends a like object to Steph's inbox that references her post.
+When I click like, my node sends a like object to Steph's inbox that references her entry.

-I then comment on Steph's post.
-This sends a comment object to Steph's inbox that references her post.
+I then comment on Steph's entry.
+This sends a comment object to Steph's inbox that references her entry.

 Steph's node will process events at her inbox and record the comments and likes appropriately.

-Then I write a public post, a public service announcement (PSA) about how public service announcements are pretentious preformative social media, and you shouldn't make them.
+Then I write a public entry, a public service announcement (PSA) about how public service announcements are pretentious preformative social media, and you shouldn't make them.
 The irony is lost on me.
-I make an unlisted image post that contains an image for the PSA and reference it from my PSA post.
-Nonetheless, my node records my post and makes a URL for both posts and then proceeds to send my public posts to the inboxes of everyone who follows me.
-My node knows who follows me and thus can just send the public post to each of those inboxes.
+I make an unlisted image entry that contains an image for the PSA and reference it from my PSA entry.
+Nonetheless, my node records my entry and makes a URL for both entries and then proceeds to send my public entries to the inboxes of everyone who follows me.
+My node knows who follows me and thus can just send the public entry to each of those inboxes.
 Perhaps there will be a scaling problem in the future.

-Later I write a friends-only post about how much I hate the movie The Room (2003).
+Later I write a friends-only entry about how much I hate the movie The Room (2003).
-Tommy Wiseau can't see it because I'm not friends with Tommy Wiseau, but this post is sent to Steph's inbox, and she can see it because she's my friend.
+Tommy Wiseau can't see it because I'm not friends with Tommy Wiseau, but this entry is sent to Steph's inbox, and she can see it because she's my friend.

-When Steph logs into her node she'll see her stream and my public post and my friends-only post will be on her stream.
+When Steph logs into her node she'll see her stream and my public entry and my friends-only entry will be on her stream.
-She should also see that I've liked and commented her post.
+She should also see that I've liked and commented her entry.

 ## Scenario Summary

 All actions from authors are routed through the inbox of the receiving authors by the node itself.

-Nodes will store copies of posts because they receive them in the inbox.
+Nodes will store copies of entries because they receive them in the inbox.

-Likes and comments on posts are all sent to the inbox of the author.
+Likes and comments on entries are all sent to the inbox of the author.

-Public posts are sent to the inboxes of all followers of the author.
+Public entries are sent to the inboxes of all followers of the author.

-Friends-only posts are sent to the inboxes of all friends of the author.
+Friends-only entries are sent to the inboxes of all friends of the author.

-Posts, likes, comments, posts, are all sent to the inboxes of the authors that should be able to see them.
+Entries, likes, comments, follows are all sent to the inboxes of the authors that should be able to see them.

 ## Project Parts